myxozoa/Sprint-Challenge--Security-CA/security/README.md

 a good stretch goal is to make your writing even more polished and publish it as a blog post).

+For both of these, turn it in by commiting a Markdown file with your writing to your fork of this repository.
+If you publish elsewhere, please share the link as well.

 # Part 1 - Understand and Communicate a Threat Model